 For the financial year 2019-20 Research England are distributing £183 million for formula-based research capital.
 This fund comprises of two elements:

 - HEI Research Capital England

 HEI Research Capital England

-We distribute this element in proportion to the sum of Research England quality-related (QR) research funding and research income from other (non-Research Council) sources.
+This element is distributed in proportion to the sum of Research England quality-related (QR) research funding and research income from other (non-Research Council) sources.

 Higher Education Research Capital (HERC) England

-We distribute this element in proportion to research income from Research Councils, reflecting finance data for the most recent three years.
+This element is distributed in proportion to research income from Research Councils, reflecting finance data for the most recent three years.

 More information about formula capital allocation may be found here.